-number of zones that may be established is limited to about eleven.
 Of the enterprise zones being established in the United Kingdom, one of the most advanced is located in Clydebank, Scotland.
 Clydebank was once the site of a thriving shipbuilding industry which produced some of the world's greatest ships including the Queen Mary and the Queen Elizabeth.
 However, as the shipbuilding industry declined in the United Kingdom so did Clydebank.
 The Clydebank enterprise zone seeks to replace the now declined shipbuilding industry with other industries.
 This will require significant capital investment in the area.
-Larger businesses are, therefore, expected to play an active role in the redevelopment of Clydebank.
+Larger businesses are, therefore, expected to play an active role in the redevelopment of the other half was raised locally.